0chain/0chain/docs/unit-tests.md

 `t.Parallel` Should sometimes be avoided, plus care should be taken to avoid confounding race errors from the unit test itself.

+It can require some judgement to distinguish between object that should be common to all tests, and those that should be constructed anew for each test.
+Copy by value for a new object each test, by pointer to share objects between tests.

+When writing unit test think

+> Can this function run in a multi goroutine environment?

+If so the test should allow the function to prove it can handle any concurrency issues.

 #### Avoid t.Parallel when testing one use functions